 - Hazelnuts with the shell on

-You can use any other variety of nuts with shells for this project.
+You can use any other variety of nuts with shells, or even acorns for this project.
 In the past, I used walnuts but made sure to glue them onto a larger sized styrofoam ball.

 To begin, apply a pea-sized dab of hot glue to the styrofoam ball and gently press one hazelnut in place at a time.
 Hold the hazelnut for a few seconds before moving on to the next one.
 Continue working your way around the styrofoam ball until it is completely covered with the nuts.